codyloyd/node-curriculum/Express-Lesson-2.md

 ### Additional Resources
 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.
-- for a deeper explanation of MVC you could read [this article from freeCodeCamp](https://medium.freecodecamp.org/simplified-explanation-to-mvc-5d307796df30)
+-better for a deeper explanation of MVC you could read [this article from freeCodeCamp](https://medium.freecodecamp.org/simplified-explanation-to-mvc-5d307796df30)